 Please check your pet’s gum color frequently.
 Your pet’s gums should remain pink and moist.
 If your pet has naturally black gums, you can check under their lip or gently pull down on their eyelid to see the color.
 If you notice pale gums or inner eyelids, contact FACE or another veterinarian immediately.
 Monitor your pet’s energy.
 Most pets resume normal energy 24-48 hours after surgery.
 Monitor your pet’s pain level.
 It is normal for pets to experience minor discomfort after surgery, but this should get better 24-48 hours after surgery.
 If you notice your pet is very tired or seems to be in pain, contact FACE or another veterinarian immediately.

 Check your pet’s incision daily for redness, swelling, leaking, or openings.
 Some redness and swelling at the incision site is normal a few days after surgery.
 Contact the clinic if it seems too much to you.
 Keep the incision clean and dry.
 Do not bathe your pet for 14 days.
 Your pet should not lick the incision.
 If your pet licks the incision, they will need to wear an E-collar (cone) until the incision is healed.
 Stitches are buried under the skin and should not be seen.
 You may be able to feel the surgical steel used to close the incision under the skin.
 If you notice the steel is sticking out of the incision, please call FACE or another veterinarian.
+Your pet will have a small green tattoo applied near their incision or on their abdomen to indicate that they have been surgically sterilized.

 Your pet may or may not be sent home with oral medications.
 If they are not going home with pain medication, they have received enough pain medication at the clinic to last throughout their recovery.
 Please follow medication instructions closely and give medication with a small meal.
 If it causes stomach problems (vomiting, diarrhea, lack of appetite), stop giving the medication and call FACE or another veterinarian.